 For more help using Handbrake, see Handbrake’s documentation.

 Handbrake is a free open-source video transcoder that works on Mac and PC.
-To encode a file compatible with the Library, complete the following steps:
+To encode a file compatible with Studio, complete the following steps:

 - Open Handbrake.

 - If MP4 is not the default output file, select Tools > Preferences > Output Files and select “Always use MP4 for the file extension.”